ikremniou/7z-assembly/docs/plugin-api-def.md

 - [SetCaseSensitive](#setcasesensitive-int32-casesensitive)
 - [GetModuleProp](#getmoduleprop-propid-propid-propvariant-value)

-These are the methods that can be implemented by the [dynamic plugin](./plugin-system.md#dynamic-plugins).
+These are the methods that can be implemented by the [Dynamic Plugins](./plugin-system.md#dynamic-plugins).
 Some of them are not mandatory to implement.
 It strongly depends on the functionality of your dynamic plugin.
 Below you can find a description of each function.

 ### `GetModuleProp(PROPID propID, PROPVARIANT* value)`